Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 A long view of Church Street (from Bold Street), the Liverpool home of the first British Woolworths

-So, while the other locations were saved for later, Frank Woolworth set about securing a property in Liverpool, targeting the well-appointed former Henry Miles Milliners store that fronted both Church Street and Williamson Street.
-The landlord wasn't sure, taken in by the newspaper speculation, and insisted on a year's rent in advance against a 25 year lease.
+Frank Woolworth opted for Liverpool, and targeted a well-appointed former hat store.
+The Henry Miles store fronted both Church Street and Williamson Street.
+The landlord was prepared to ignore the newspaper stories once he received the offer of a year's rent in advance and a twenty-five year lease.

-Woolworth wrote back to New York "Our offer for a store has been practically accepted, but papers have not been signed yet.
+Woolworth wrote: "Our offer for a store has been practically accepted, but papers have not been signed yet.
 We find it no small undertaking to start our business in England.
 My opinion of the average Englishman being rather slow was an error.
 We may get done up yet."

-The lease was finally signed on Friday 13 August 1909.
+The lease was signed on Friday 13 August.
 The premises included three trading floors (the top floor was set out as tea-rooms which had operated independently of the hat shop), with stockrooms and offices above.
-Local shopfitters were hired, with preparations starting in earnest.
-There were products to buy, staff to hire and plans to make for this opening and more to follow.
+Local shopfitters were hired as preparations started in earnest.
+Frank wanted it to be "an opening to remember", and the first of many British stores.